day8/re-frame/docs/api-builtin-effects.md

         [:full-screen true]
         [:http     {:method :GET  :url "http://somewhere.com/"}]]}
 ```
-You'll notice that all effects, other then `:db`, are listed under `:fx`.
+That's a map with two keys:  `:db` and `:fx`.
+Which, in turn, means there are two effects.
+There could be others.

+An effect consists of an `id` and a `payload`.
+The `id` identifies the effect (so we know how to action it) and the `payload`
+carries additional information which will parameterise the action taken.

+So, if an effect map was `#clj {:db m}`, it would contain only one effect with an `id` of `:db` and a payload of `m` (the value of `m`).

+In the example above, you'll notice the other effect with an `id` of `:fx` has a vector payload.
+That vector is a sequenceof other effects, each with an `id` and a `payload`.
+So `:fx` is an effect which sequences the actioning of other effects.

 Certain of these effects are "builtin", such as `:db`, `:fx` or `:dispatch`.
-Others, like `:http` might come from a third party library.
-This page lists the builtin ones.
+Others, like `:http` might come from a third-party library.
+This page lists the built-in ones.

 ## <a name="db"></a> :db

 `reset!` `app-db` to be a new value.
 The associated `value` is expected to be a map.

-The `:db` effect has special status.
+The `:db` effect has a special status.
 It will always be actioned before others.
-(Prior to v1.1.0 this guarentee did not exist.
-There were no ordering guarentees).
+(Prior to v1.1.0 this guarantee did not exist.
+There were no ordering guarantees).

 usage:
 ```clojure